Alexandre1202/usernamefront/README.md

 The technological solution :
 - AngularJS 1.6.4, npm 4.1.2, node 7.5.0 in frontend.
-- Java SE v8 / Java EE v7, Spring MVC 3.3.9, JAXRS-Jersey-API 2.11, Jackson 2.8.4, Spring 4.3.9.RELEASE and Tomcat 9 in backend.
-- Eclipse Neon 3, MAVEN 3.3.9 and GitHub was used to build this

 Considerations:
 - Flat file usernamelist.txt and username-restricted.txt are provided to be copied in your user.home directory
 - Both username.war (backend application) and usernamefront (frontend application) are necessarely for this solution